frankban/django-endless-pagination/doc/multiple_pagination.rst

     {% endfor %}
     {% show_pages %}

-The ``using`` argument of the ``paginate`` template tag allows you to choose the name of the querystring key used to track the page number.
+The ``using`` argument of the :ref:`templatetags-paginate` template tag allows you to choose the name of the querystring key used to track the page number.
 If not specified the system falls back to ``settings.ENDLESS_PAGINATION_PAGE_LABEL``.